 Waikiki has dozens of parades every year.
-Check the schedule here from Go Hawaii before you leave, or look for the no street parking signs.
+Check online before you leave, or look for the no street parking signs.
 Those are usually a good indication of a parade date on Kalakaua!
 Stake out a spot early; bring a chair and a blanket!

-7. Attend a Luau or watch Polynesian Dance
+7. Oahu for Kids: Attend a Luau or watch Polynesian Dance

-It is possible to catch a free Hula performance while in Hawaii.
+It is possible to catch a free Hula performance while in Hawaii with your children.
 If you are at Ala Moana Centre, they have performances daily.
 I highly suggest checking out the Polynesian Cultural Centre for the full experience!